yuhansi/Project-Ucookieat/README.md

 # Project Ucookieat
-###Ucookieat is a social website that links people together thus enables them to develop lifelong relationships via sharing good meals
+###Ucookieat is a social website that connects USC students together via providing a platform for them to share good meals easily and to develop lasting friendships.